particle-iot/docs/src/content/reference/device-os/firmware.md

 Up to 15 cloud functions may be registered and each function name is limited to a maximum of 12 characters (_prior to 0.8.0_), 64 characters (_since 0.8.0_).
 The Spark Core remains limited to 12 characters.

 **Note:** Only use letters, numbers, underscores and dashes in function names.
 Spaces and special characters may be escaped by different tools and libraries causing unexpected results.
+A function callback procedure needs to return as quickly as possible otherwise the cloud call will timeout.

 In order to register a cloud  function, the user provides the `funcKey`, which is the string name used to make a POST request and a `funcName`, which is the actual name of the function that gets called in your app.
 The cloud function has to return an integer; `-1` is commonly used for a failed function call.